karan5201/Data-bricks/README.md

-# Data-bricks
-Okay, here's an engaging and concise LinkedIn post using the STAR method (limited to 150 words), highlighting the use of Azure Databricks and the readiness of data for visualization:

 **Situation:** Needed a streamlined stock data pipeline for analysis. 📈

 **Task:** Build a PySpark pipeline in Azure Databricks to ingest, clean, and transform stock data for visualization.